jackokring/KRTPluginADemo/docs/rocket.md

 ## General Coding
 So I deleted `nautilus` and installed `thunar` instead to increase efficiency.
 That background `tracker-miner-fs` task is a bit of a hog at inconvenient moments (glitch).
 I also added in some more recent versions of some plugins.

-I've also been building `OpenRA` (Red Alert - the game) and `J` (from jsoftware - the language) to get more things running on this Chromebook. `J` especially was a bi task (SSD wise) as `jqt` needed quite a lot of `Qt5` dependancies installed.
+I've also been building `OpenRA` (Red Alert - the game) and `J` (from jsoftware - the language) to get more things running on this Chromebook. `J` especially was a big task (SSD wise) as `jqt` needed quite a lot of `Qt5` dependancies installed.
 I seem to have `QtCreator` installed now "for free".
 I might have to pack down some of the build code, of some projects, to free up some space.

 For python I have made some `.bashrc` entries:
 ```